 California is well-known worldwide for its fantastic wines.
 But most people think first of the Napa Valley and North Coast California’s wine districts (although most California Wine (75%+) is produced in the lesser-known Central Valley Wine Region).
 San Diego still has a very proud and high-quality wine industry.
 Make sure you try some of the region’s great wines, like the beers you should not find this too challenging as most restaurants will offer some kind of local Wine option.
 You can even take a tour out to San Diego’s Wine Country!

 Farming is a big part of the San Diego Culture and while huge quantities are exported to the rest of the states, San Diego Residents enjoy their fill for the fresh and locally produced fruit and veg that grow right on their doorsteps.
 Local Farmer’s markets and restaurants all specialize in local ingredients and showcase the best area has to offer.
 Make sure you look out for dishes featuring locally grown produce!

 Avocados have become a phenomenon.
-Thanks to Instagram and people posting their Advacado on Toast Breakfasts. over 90% of the US-grown avocados come from San Diego making this the Avacado MECCA!
-There is even a Museum coming!!!
+Thanks to Instagram and people posting their Avocado on toast Breakfasts. over 90% of the US-grown avocados come from San Diego making this the avocado MECCA!

 Where to eat?